 "Larry is a great man.
 I've known him since I was a baby.
 He works extremely hard on the team, really funny, incredibly smart, honorable man and I love that he salutes the flag during the National Anthem." - Mini Tyrrell

 Colin has known Mini since he was 9 years old as his father has served as Mini's crew chief since 2015.
 He spends most race weekends assisting the crew members on a variety of tasks.
 Colin is a former Bandolero driver having posted a solid top-5 finish against a strong field at Shenandoah Speedway.
 Beyond racing, Colin is an elite basketball player who aims to play at the collegiate level.

-"I've been friends with Mini for more than 5 years.
-He's a great driver and an even better person.
-I respect his talent and ability to make a difference in so many lives." - Colin Butler
+"I've known Mini for more than 6 years.
+I respect his talent and ability to make a difference in many lives." - Colin Butler

 PIT SUPPORT: RYAN DAY

 Ryan has known Mini's dad Timmy for 35 years.
 Through high school, getting married, and having kids, they've always been good friends with a common interest in cars.
 At the track, Ryan assists with loading and unloading the car and equipment and helps the other team members.

 "My daughter Ella was diagnosed with brain cancer when she was 6 years old and became Mini's inspiration to raise funding and awareness of childhood cancer.
 That makes it truly special to be part of his race team and also help when he does fundraisers for childhood cancer." - Ryan Day